 Structural Parallels, Part 3: Present Bias

-A 24-year-old ignores the check engine light for six months.
+A 24-year-old has ignored the check engine light for 6 months.
 Not from ignorance, but from rational calculation: the repair cost is concrete and immediate, the engine failure is abstract and distant.
 The decision makes sense until the engine seizes on the highway.

-These aren't isolated failures.
-They're the same cognitive architecture operating at different scales.
+These are not isolated failures.
+These patterns scale because organizational structures tend to preserve the behaviors they were built around.
+Over time, routines and decision pathways turn individual defaults into institutional habits.
+It is the same cognitive architecture operating at multiple levels.
 Each decision is rational in isolation.
 Each buys time today by borrowing from tomorrow.
-What looks like organizational dysfunction is human psychology operating under structural constraints that make short-term optimization the only path to survival.
+What appears to be organizational dysfunction is human psychology interacting with structural constraints that make short-term optimization the only viable path.

 The Paradox of Progress